ericsonga/APCSAReview/_sources/Unit8-2DArray/peer_int.rst

    :correct: d
    :feedback_a: Incorrect.
 This statement will only print once, and most of the code has yet to be called
    :feedback_b: Incorrect.
 This would result in the print statement being run in a loop, instead of the contents inside the brackets
    :feedback_c: Incorrect.
-This way, the statment will print new information each time the code is run
+This way, the statement will print new information each time the code is run
    :feedback_d: Correct.
 Location D allows you to assess and print the all varibales used in this code block.
 This gives you the most data, and makes it the optiomal location.

     For debugging, where is the best place to put a print statement?